-N10: SIC will review its maintenance regime and prioritisation, with the aim of increasing the prominence of walking and cycling routes, including for winter maintenance.
-Timescale: Short term.
+N10: SIC will review its maintenance regime and prioritisation as needed, including for winter maintenance, to reflect changes in travel behaviour and development of walking and cycling routes.
+Timescale: Short term and then ongoing.

 N11: SIC will systematically incorporate relevant small scale improvements to walking infrastructure as part or road/other work (missing or inadequate dropped kerbs or cross falls, hard surface at bus stops, etc.).
 Timescale: short term, then ongoing.